Do I Have To Write A Will?

 Many people wish to ensure their estate does not pass outside of their bloodline.

-This can be done by leaving your spouse/civil partner/partner the right to live in your share of the family home rather than leaving it to them absolutely, that way if they meet a new partner they cannot leave your share of the property to their new partner.
+This can be done by leaving your spouse/legal civil partner/partner the right to live in your share of the family home rather than leaving it to them absolutely, that way if they meet a new partner they cannot leave your share of the property to their new partner.

-Likewise, if your partner requires care in the future, your share of the property will be protected for your ultimate beneficiaries and not used to pay for their care.
+Likewise, if your spouse/legal civil partner requires care in the future, your share of the property will be protected for your ultimate beneficiaries and not used to pay for their care.

 Think about Charities